drewrawitz/jQuery-Floating-Form-Label/README.md

 * `addRequiredAsterisk` -- **boolean**: Prepend an asterisk to the input placeholder if using the HTML5 Required Property (default: true )

 ### CSS
-Make sure to include the `floatingFormLabel.css` file.
-I've also provided a sass partial, so you can easily just copy that file into your sass folder structure.
+Make sure to include the `_floatingFormLabel.scss` sass partial to your folder structure .
+I've also included the regular compiled css file if you're not using sass.